Externships: Information for Student Participants

 - Oct.
 8 (Thu.) – 11:59 pm - Deadline for student externship applications to be submitted to the Tunnel.

 - Oct.
-9 (Fri.) – Applicant packets emailed to hosts for review & for selection of students for interviews.
+9 (Fri.) – Applicant packets emailed to hosts for review & for selection.

 - Oct.
 30 (Fri.) – Absolute deadline for hosts to notify Brian about their selections.

 - Weeks of Oct.
 26-30 and Nov.
 2-6 – Orientation sessions for all Winter Break externs.
 Six sessions, all the same.
 Sign up for just one session in the Tunnel.

 - Nov.
 30-Dec.
 18 – Time for externs to be on site at Host organizations.